RitabrataDas343/Pumello/README.md

 ## For contributors

 If you want to contribute to this project, then you are very much welcome.
+Thank you.

 I want to acknowledge the efforts of my seniors to encourage me for doing this project, and helped me make the app better and realistic.